Civil War Veterans Buried In Washington State - Enterprise Cemetery

 360-366-5341

-Legend is that two white men were buried at this site in the early 1820s.
-However, Jeffcott in "Nooksack Tales and Trials" says the first burial was an infant.
-Furthermore, an old-time resident states that members of the Brown family are the first burials, although this cannot be confirmed.
-Mr. Seriah Stevens, a Civil War veteran who died February 10, 1881, is the oldest confirmed burial.
-To date, we have 521 interred veterans, 25 of which are Civil War veterans.
+According to legend, two white men were buried at this site in the early 1820s.
+However, Percival Robert Jeffcott in “Nooksack Tales and Trails,” claims that the first burial was an infant.
+Additionally, a longtime resident mentions that members of the Brown family were the first to be buried here, although this information cannot be confirmed.
+In Find A Grave, there are 48 memorials with the last name Brown.
+Of those, the earliest burial date is in 1882.
+The oldest verified burial belongs to Mr. Seriah Stevens, a Civil War veteran who passed away on 10 February 1881.
+To date, there are 521 veterans interred at this site, 25 of whom served in the Civil War.

-The Ferndale Enterprise Cemetery has incorporated several graves from the local cemeteries.
-One notable relocation was done by Ferndale Catholic Cemetery in 1994.
-After the relocation, a memorial with a list of the names of the deceased whose graves were moved was erected.
+The Ferndale Enterprise Cemetery has integrated several graves from local cemeteries.
+One notable relocation occurred in 1994 when the Ferndale Catholic Cemetery graves were moved.
+Following this relocation, a memorial was erected with a list of the names of those deceased individuals whose graves were transferred.

-Ferndale Enterprise Cemetery in Ferndale ranks number 1st out of the two cemeteries in Ferndale City in terms of popularity.
-Further, it ranks 10th out of 24 cemeteries in Whatcom County, 28th out of the 214 cemeteries in Washington State, and 2813 in the United States.
+Ferndale Enterprise Cemetery, located in Ferndale, is the most popular cemetery in the city.
+It ranks first among the two cemeteries in Ferndale.
+It is also ranked 10th out of 24 cemeteries in Whatcom County, 28th out of 214 in Washington State, and 2,813th in the United States.

 Visit the Enterprise Cemetery Website